jruots/criticaide/README.md

 This project is built upon or inspired by the work of:

-- [chatd](https://github.com/BruceMacD/chatd) - Some of our Electron app structure and implementations are based on this project
+- [chatd](https://github.com/BruceMacD/chatd) - Some of the Electron app structure and implementations are based on this project
 - [Ollama](https://github.com/ollama/ollama) - Used as the underlying LLM service for text analysis
 - App icon by [Karyative] on [Flaticon](https://www.flaticon.com/)